 Why is it every time I try and ask a communist for a favor they charge me?
 I coughed up the money and was hooked up with a skirt and a hat.

-I found out afterwards that this kind of incidental footage of foreigners acting like idiots ends up being used as antiforeigner propaganda on state-run television.
-I guess I'll only know what happened to the footage of me after Kim Jong-un is gunned down in a bloody CIA coup and they open the vaults.
+I found out afterwards that this kind of incidental footage of foreigners acting like idiots later ends up being used as anti-foreigner propaganda on state television (usually: Foreigns are stupid but they fucking love Kim Jong-il and North Korea, so they can't be that bad.)
+I guess I'll only what they had used the footage of me for after Kim Jong-un is gunned down in a bloody CIA coup and they open the vaults.
 Can't wait!

 Woody Harrelson ignoring you on Twitter?
 Why not talk to Alex instead: @alex_hoban